ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ## Introduction

+This tutorial teaches how to use polymorphic variants.
+This includes starting using them, maintaining a project already using them, deciding when to use them or not, balancing their unique benefits against their drawbacks.

 Product types and data types such as `option` and `list` are variants and polymorphic.
 In this tutorial, they are called _simple variants_ to distinguish them from the _polymorphic variants_ presented here.
 Simple variants and polymorphic variants are close siblings.
 Their values are both introduced using labels that may carry data.
 Both can be recursive and have type parameters.
-Both are type checked statically .
+By the way, don't trust ChatGPT if it tells you polymorphic variants are dynamically type checked; it is hallucinating.
+Like simple variants, polymorphic variants are type checked statically.

-However, they are type checked using very different algorithms, which result in a very different programming experience.
+However, they are type checked using different algorithms, which result in a different programming experience.
 The relationship between value and type (written with the colon symbol `:`) is changed with polymorphic variants.
 Usually, values are thought of as inhabitants of the type, which is regarded as set-like thing.
 Rather, polymorphic variant values should be considered as pieces of data that several functions can accept.
 Polymorphic variants types are a way to express compatibility relationship between those functions.
 The approach in this tutorial is to build sense from experience using features of polymorphic variants.

-By the way, don't trust ChatGPT if it tells you polymorphic variants are dynamically type checked; it is hallucinating.
+**Prerequisites**: This is intermediate level tutorial.
+It is required is to have completed tutorials on [Functions and Values](/docs/functions-and-values), [Basic Data Types](/docs/basic-data-types) and [Lists](/docs/lists) to begin this one.

 ### Origin and Context